-I think that it is best to consider this second beast as having a façade of "Christianity" but satanic at its heart.
+I think that it is best to consider this second beast as having a façade of "Christianity" but Satanic at its heart.
 In Matthew 7 is Jesus' warning about false prophets.
 And here, we are talking about the False Prophet.
 It is certainly appropriate.
-And He says the same thing:
+He says the same thing:

 Matthew 7:15 "Beware of false prophets, who come to you in sheep's clothing, but inwardly they are ravenous wolves."

 It would be just as easy to say, "ravenous dragon."
 It is the same sort of image.